DudxJs/TheBestMusicIDs-Hub/README.md

     print(song.id, song.name, song.category, song.status)
 end
 ```
-## How to use?
+### How to use?
-- Acesse seu `perfil` no script [TheBestMusicIDs](https://raw.githubusercontent.com/DudxJs/ExploitUniverseStudio/refs/heads/main/TheBestMusicIDs)
+- Access the desired player's profile in the script [TheBestMusicIDs](https://github.com/DudxJs/ExploitUniverseStudio/blob/main/TheBestMusicIDs)